 Talk to Electricity

-Although Bell worked on multiple telephones, Hubbard did not know about his plans to create a device to transmit voice electrically.
+Although Bell worked on multiple Telephone History, Hubbard did not know about his plans to create a device to transmit voice electrically.
 Watson was also working on the harmonic phonograph.
 In March 1875, Bell had a secret meeting with Watson.
 Henry, the respected director at Smithsonian Institution, gave Henry encouraging words and encouraged Bell and Watson’s work.

 The Telephone Network Is Born

-Bell founded his Bell Telephone Company in 1877.
+Bell founded his Bell Telephone History Telephone Company in 1877.
 As the industry grew, Bell purchased other companies.
 As a result, the American Telephone and Telegraph Co. was formed in 1880.
 This company was the predecessor to AT&T. AT&T had a de facto monopoly over the new industry because Bell owned all the patents behind the telephone system.
-However, it lost control of the U.S. market in 1984 when the U.S. Department of Justice forced it to surrender its state markets control.
+However, it lost control of the U.S. market in 1984 when the U.S. Department of Justice forced it to surrender its state market control.

 Rotary Dialing and Exchanges